TiendaNube/api-docs/resources/checkout.md

 LoadCheckoutPaymentContext(function (Checkout, PaymentOptions) {
   // Create a new instance of external Payment Option and set its properties. var AcmeExternalPaymentOption = PaymentOptions.ExternalPayment({
-    // Set the option's unique id as it is configured on the Payment Provider so Checkout can relate them.
+    // Set the option's unique ID as it is configured on the Payment Provider so they can be related at the checkout.
     id: "acme_redirect",

     // This parameter renders the billing information form and requires the information to the consumer.